Key takeaways

 Business Continuity and Backups

-Back up accounting and documents, test recovery often, keep an offsite or cloud copy in India where localization applies.
+Back up accounting data and documents.
+Test recovery often.
+Keep an offsite or cloud copy in India where data localisation applies.

 Incident Response

-Write a simple playbook, define who to alert, how to contain, and how to report to the Data Protection Board if required, test yearly.
+Write a simple playbook.
+Define who to alert, how to contain, and how to report to the Data Protection Board of India if required.
+The DPBI is now operational and expects fiduciaries to notify breaches per the Rules (2026 update).
+Test the playbook yearly.

 Retention and Deletion

 Create a retention matrix.
 For example, keep GST records at least seventy two months, Income Tax records around six years or more.
-See a practical retention guide.
+After retention expires and no legal hold applies, implement auto erasure of personal data per DPDP obligations.

 Training and Continuous Monitoring

-Train staff and vendors on e invoice handling, TDS data care, and DPDP basics.
-Run internal audits and vulnerability checks, fix issues fast.
+Train staff and vendors on e‑invoice handling, TDS data care, and DPDP basics.
+An EY survey found 70% of professionals remain unfamiliar with the DPDP Rules, so role specific training matters.
+Run internal audits and vulnerability checks.
+Fix issues fast.
+Repeat training every six months.

 Map Compliance for Financial Data Security to Daily Accounting Work